 Case Size: 39mm

 Looking to dip your toe into the world of luxury watches but aren’t sure where to start?
-Then have a look at our guide to the best luxury watches for the new collector, where we introduce you to ten standout starting points.
+Then have a look at our guide to the best luxury watches for the new collector, where we introduce you to a handful of standout starting points.